Estimated reading time: 6 minutes

 However, it’s not that cut and dry!

 “Using SEO” doesn’t put you on a level playing feel with others who are doing the same.
 Why?
 Because not everyone can keep up with the frequent changes that need to happen on a site as they add new content, nor all of the SEO updates happening with search engines.
 Plus, there are different types of SEO that need to be utilized in specific ways depending on your business needs!

 Tip: if you’ve heard that you can get better results in a shorter amount of time, don’t get SEO confused with PPC (pay-per-click).
 PPC ads can be very beneficial if you have a targeted marketing campaign and want fast results.
-However, it can be costly; it’s temporary and ultimately doesn’t have an impact on SEO.
+However, it can be costly; it’s temporary and ultimately doesn’t impact SEO.

 - Potential to save $$$ from organic traffic